mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 Note that each address has a unique ID (the ‘MMGen ID’) consisting of a Seed ID, address type code letter, and index.
-Addresses of different types may be imported into the same tracking wallet, and since they're generated from different sub-seeds you needn't worry about key reuse.
-For example, the addresses `89ABCDEF:S:1` and `89ABCDEF:B:1` are cryptographically distinct: no one but the wallet's owner can see that they were generated from the same seed.
+Addresses of different types may be imported into the same tracking wallet, and since they’re generated from different sub-seeds you needn’t worry about key reuse.
+For example, the addresses `89ABCDEF:S:1` and `89ABCDEF:B:1` are cryptographically distinct: no one but the wallet’s owner can see that they were generated from the same seed.

 Now that your addresses are being tracked, you may go ahead and send some BTC to them over the Bitcoin network.
 If you send 0.1, 0.2, 0.3 and 0.4 BTC